mreed4/advent-21-keyboard-game/README.md

 This was a fun little project.
-Wire up event listeners to simple game logic, and sounds.
+Wire up event listeners to simple game logic and sounds.
 React would have been overkill, so I used JavaScript instead.
 I also added an "error" sound, and what is basically the ability to keep track of points.